taltechloc/cogni-e-spin-inverse-design/README.md

 **eSpinID** (**E**lectro**Spin**ning **I**nverse **D**esign) is a Python package that implements a robust, data-driven framework for predicting and controlling the diameter of electrospun nanofibers.
 It moves beyond traditional trial-and-error methods by integrating a high-fidelity surrogate model with advanced optimization techniques to determine the optimal process parameters for a specified target fiber diameter.

-eSpinID (ElectroSpinning Inverse Design) is a Python package that implements a robust, data-driven framework for predicting and controlling the diameter of electrospun nanofibers.
-It moves beyond traditional trial-and-error methods by integrating a high-fidelity surrogate model with advanced optimization techniques to determine the optimal process parameters for a specified target fiber diameter.
 This package provides the core code supporting the findings in the manuscript:

 Inverse Design of Electrospun Nanofibers: An XGBoost and PSO Framework for Targeted Diameter Control.